- Computational Social Science

 - College of Engineering Graduation Review – Between the second semester of junior year and before the end of the first semester of senior year, Info Sci students from the College of Engineering need to meet with one of the advisors from 110 Gates Hall to go over the degree requirements/student checklist and make certain that they know what outstanding requirements need to be completed in order to graduate.
 Students should either make appointments with the advising staff or visit during office hours.
 Appointments are encouraged.

-In order to be cleared for graduation, MPS students must submit the two forms listed below.
+In order to be cleared for graduation, MPS students must update and submit the information listed below.

-- Submit your Final Checklist by May 25.
-You will be sent the checklist form via email by the Information Science Graduate Program Office.
+- Update your Final Checklist by May 24.
+You should have already filled out your checklist for your past and present semesters.
 It is important this is filled out correctly and in full.
 You should only include the courses that actually count toward your 30 credits to fulfill the degree requirements.
 Extra courses such as PE or non-4000 level courses should not be included on the checklist.
 However, if you were given special permission by the MPS Director Gilly Leshed to have a course not listed on the approved course list count toward your degree requirements, you must provide the approval email from Gilly along with your final checklist.
+Incomplete checklists will result in you not being included on the degree list, and you will not graduate.

-- Submit the Postgraduate Survey by May 15.
+- Submit the Postgraduate Survey by May 24.
 All MPS students are required to submit the Postgraduate Survey regardless if you have secured employment or not.
 You will be able to update your status, and we want you to do this when you have secured a job.
 It is extremely important to us to have this information in order to continue to serve our students and to grow our program.
+Failure to submit the Postgraduate Survey will result in you not being included on the degree list, and you will not graduate.

-If you have any questions or trouble with your checklist or Post Graduate Survey please contact Barbara Woske, firstname.lastname@example.org
+If you have any questions or trouble with any of the required materials mentioned above, please contact Barbara Woske, firstname.lastname@example.org immediately.

 Head to the University's Commencement page to order your optional Keepsake Cap & Gown.
-Your order must be ordered by July1.
-Cap and gown will be shipped.
+Your order must be placed by May 12.
+The cap and gown will be shipped. to address you enter on the order form.